ece362-purdue/proton-labs/lab0-intro/README.md

 ## Instructional Objectives
 - To become familiar with the BHEE 162 laboratory, policies, lab stations, and equipment.
 - To configure your GitHub account for use with GitHub Classroom and add SSH keys for easy access.
-- To get hands-on experience with the Pico 2 microcontroller, its accompanying components, and the PlatformIO IDE in VScode that you will use all semester.
+- To get hands-on experience with the Pico 2 microcontroller, its accompanying components, and the Pico Extension IDE in VScode that you will use all semester.

 > [!CAUTION]
 > HALT!